Form 8027: Your Complete Guide to Reporting Tip Income

 Finally, sign and date the form, and it’s ready to file.

-If you file more than 1 Form 8027 because you have more than 1 establishment, you may also need to complete Form 8027-T, Transmittal of Employer’s Annual Information Return of Tip Income, and Allocated Tips.
-This is just a transmittal form used when mailing more than 1 informational tip reporting form.
-You don’t need Form 8027-T if you electronically file or mail only 1 Form 8027.
+If you file more than one Form 8027 because you have more than one establishment, you may also need to complete Form 8027-T, Transmittal of Employer’s Annual Information Return of Tip Income, and Allocated Tips.
+This is just a transmittal form used when mailing more than one informational employee tip reporting form.
+You don’t need Form 8027-T if you electronically file or mail only one Form 8027.

 When and Where Do I File Form 8027?